NathanTeakle/Module5-Challenge/README.md

 ## Using Matplotlib, generate a technical report for Pymaceuticals, Inc.

 ### Instructions
+## More granular instructions can be found inside the Jupyter Notebook file (pymaceuticals_starter.ipynb).

 This assignment is broken down into the following tasks: